mpbmpb/stopwatch/README.md

 * We should not be able to start a stopwatch twice in a row (because that may overwrite the initial start time).
 So the class should throw an InvalidOperationException if its started twice.

+## What I learned from this project
+How to use DateTime and TimeSpan.

 <!-- GETTING STARTED -->
 ## Getting Started